nippur72/Saltarelle.AngularJS/README.ServiceFactory.md

+# Factory, Service, Provider

+There is just one type of Angular service and it can be created in three different ways with Factory, Service and Provider.

+`Provider` is the most complex, `Factory` and `Service` are just synonims of `Provider` that are easier to use.

-# Defining a Factory
+## Factory

-A factory is a function that returns an object resource that can be used in controllers or other parts of Angular and that is injected automatically using the its name.
+Use `Factory` when you want to create a (named) service just from a plain javascript object.

-In the following example the factory called "Items" is defined
+In the following example the service named "Items" consisting of an array of objects is defined:

 ```C#
 public class ItemsFactory